NikolayPolyagoshko/AMQP_Exchange/README.md

 # AMQP_Exchange

-A simple Database to RabbitMQ connector (despite the name, currently RabbitMQ is only supported)\
+AMQP_Exchange is a simple Database to RabbitMQ connector.
+Despite the name, only RabbitMQ is supported currently\
-Tested with MSSQL only, but should work with other .NET providers\
+Tested with MSSQL, should work with other .NET db providers\
 Based upon EasyNetQ by Mike Hadlow http://easynetq.com/

 ## Connector operation